mono/CppSharp/docs/GettingStarted.md

 ```shell
 verbose=true make -C gmake config=release_x64
 ```

-Note that at the moment the build fails, as the CppSharp tests fail.
-However, the library itself has been built fine.

 Additionally, you may want to run a very simple test to see that it works.
 The test needs to find CppSharp library, so cppsharp-test needs to be clone in to the same directory where you cloned CppSharp.
 Also, the CppSharp directory needs to be named "cppsharp".